TheArturthur/CoppermindScraper/Cosmere/Ashravan.md

 Despite being known to have a temper, he is a humble man and an idealist at heart.
 He loves to write terrible poetry and enjoys a good debate.
 He is arrogant, but secretly wishes he could be something other than what he became.
-He hates fish but does enjoy hearing himself give speeches.
+He enjoys hearing himself give speeches.
+He also hates fish.

 ## History
 ### Early Life
-Ashravan had a younger brother who died when Ashravan was six.
+When Ashravan was six, his brother died.
 He idolized his brother, but kept his feelings secret due to a belief that his brother would have made a better emperor.
 His brother's fondness for green was part of the reason that it was Ashravan's favorite color.
 At some point Ashravan began to keep a private journal, perhaps to reflect on the choices he made.
 He left instructions to have it burned upon his death.

 ### Life as Emperor